All the do’s and don’ts about flying with infants and children can be found here.

-The infant must be secured using an infant/extension seat belt during take-off, landing, taxi and any other time when the seal belt signs are illuminated.
+The infant must be secured on the lap of an accompanying adult using an infant/extension seat belt during take-off, landing, taxi and any other time when the seat belt signs are switched on during the flight.

 Infant/child car seats are not allowed to be used on board.